archernar/cuu/README.md

      usermenu                     -a           Menu driven user information Password Commands
-     passwordchange               -a -u -p     Change a users password passwordscram                -a -u        Make a users password unkown (scram) passwordscramset             -a -u        Make fileset of user password unkown (scram)
+     passwordchange               -a -u -p     Change a users password passwordchangehard           -a -u -p     Change a users password passwordscram                -a -u        Make a users password unkown (scram) passwordscramset             -a -u        Make fileset of user password unkown (scram)